Henry CHENG Kar-shun

 'Giving back to society has always been at the heart of our family.
 It is our commitment.
 We believe in education as we have witnessed how it has helped the city grow and our people rise out of poverty to enjoy a better living.
 We will continue to give our full support to education and grooming young people for the betterment of Hong Kong and Mainland China.'

 Henry and his family are equally devoted to humanitarian causes.
-He donated the seed funding for the Wu Zhi Qiao (Bridge to China) Charitable Foundation in 2007 to help mobilize university students, professionals and volunteers to implement sustainable bridge projects in poor and remote areas in the Mainland.
+He donated the seed funding for the Wu Zhi Qiao (Bridge to China) Charitable Foundation in 2007 to help mobilise university students, professionals and volunteers to implement sustainable bridge projects in poor and remote areas in the Mainland.
 Henry’s concept is that the project not only assists villagers in rural areas but also instills in our younger generation a sense of responsibility.

 In 2008, as a result of Henry’s initiative, the Chow Tai Fook Charity Foundation was established.
 By way of funding and voluntary service he leads the Foundation in its support of a variety of charitable projects in youth education and training, medical care and furthering arts and culture in Hong Kong, Mainland China, Macau, the USA and other territories across the globe.
 He now serves as Honorary Chairman of the Foundation.
 He was awarded the China Charity Award in 2009 by the Ministry of Civil Affairs which is one of the highest honours bestowed by the People’s Republic of China in recognition of his diverse contributions to the Country.

 More specifically Henry was most active in supporting relief work following the Sichuan earthquake in 2008.
 Apart from making a sizeable donation on behalf of the Cheng family, he also called upon his staff of the New World Group and Chow Tai Fook to support the relief efforts by donating blood, fund raising and sending daily commodities to the affected area.